JCUS-CMS/assignment-2-client-website-cp3402-2020-group-10/README.md

 To make changes, please create a new branch.

 After passing the inspection, merge with the MASTER branch.
+#

+#3.
+Create a new post/page

+Go wordpress Dashboard

+Click post/page

+Clik add new

+Edit your posts/pages

+Click publish

+Then you can edit your pages/posts style with elementor

+When you have done your edition

+Click Upload.

+#
-3. Update the remote site
+#4.
+Update the remote site

 We are using a plugin called all-in-one-wp migration.